Confederation period: State governments

-National fiscal policies
+Fiscal policies

 The United States had acquired huge debts during the Revolutionary War, in part due to Congress's lack of taxation powers; under the Articles, only the states could levy taxes or regulate commerce.
 In 1779, Congress had relinquished most of its economic power to the states, as it stopped printing currency and requested that the states directly pay the soldiers, but the states also suffered from fiscal instability.
 Robert Morris, appointed as superintendent of finance in 1781, won passage of major centralizing reforms such as the partial assumption of state debt, the suspension of payments to military personnel, and the creation of the Bank of North America.
-Morris emerged as perhaps the most powerful individual in the national government, with some referring to him as "The Financier", or even "The Dictator".
-In 1783, Morris, with the support of congressmen such as Madison and Alexander Hamilton, won congressional approval of a five percent levy on imports, which would grant the national government a consistent and independent source of revenue.
+Morris emerged as perhaps the most powerful individual in the central government, with some referring to him as "The Financier", or even "The Dictator".
+In 1783, Morris, with the support of congressmen such as Madison and Alexander Hamilton, won congressional approval of a five percent levy on imports, which would grant the central government a consistent and independent source of revenue.
 However, with the signing of the Treaty of Paris, the states became more resistant to granting power to Congress.
 Though all but two states approved the levy, it never won the unanimous backing of the states and thus Congress struggled to find revenue throughout the 1780s.